LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

      android:screenOrientation="your screen orientation"/>
    ```

    **For Fragment mode** - set the desired screen orientation in your container Activity definition in your app's AndroidManifest.xml file.

-   For more details on the orientation of the activity's display on the device, refer to [android:screenOrientation](https://developer.android.com/guide/topics/manifest/activity-element.html#screen).
+For more details, refer to [android:screenOrientation](https://developer.android.com/guide/topics/manifest/activity-element.html#screen).

 ### Next Steps